BrunoFeitais/Stress/README.md

 ATTENTION:
 If you do not get any temperature, change line 43 ->  sensors | grep "temp1:" | tee -a ./StressTemperature.txt  <-.
-Change the "temp1:" parameter of grep.
+Change the "temp1:" parameter of grep or uncomment line 44 ;)